 Following the publication of Rebuilding Ireland, the Government used Budget 2017 to announce further increases in capital spending to assist in the delivery of more social housing.
 The Government plans to spend €1.2 billion next year as part of an overall spending programme of €5.35 billion on social housing initiatives.
 As has been seen to date, the delivery of such units has been a mixture of local authority development, purchases of existing units and partnerships/arrangements with private developers to construct new schemes.
 Further Government investment in this area is clearly very significant for the construction sector, irrespective of how the money is spent.
 Increased investment will inevitably offer opportunities for private developers who are in a position to deliver multiple units for sale to or in partnership with local authorities and housing associations.

 In the run up to Budget 2017, the tax treatment of rental income and profits received by certain authorised investment vehicles from Irish assets became a controversial issue.
 Arising from concerns that some investors were using these vehicles to invest in Irish property and distressed loans while at the same time avoiding liability to Irish tax in relation to any profits or income derived from those assets, the Government has indicated that changes will be introduced in the forthcoming Finance Bill which will amend the tax regime applicable to these investment vehicles to ensure that the income and gains arising from these assets are taxed in Ireland.
 The Finance Bill is due to be published in late October 2016 and a number of transactions are currently on “hold” pending clarification of this issue.

-For further information in relation to Budget 2017 please contact Killian Morris or your usual AMOSS contact.
+For further information in relation to Budget 2017 please contact Killian Morris (Partner), or your usual AMOSS contact.